 This section requests information concerning your export practices and prices to Australia.
 You should include costs incurred beyond ex-factory.
-Export prices are usually assessed at free-on-board (FOB) point, but the Commission may also compare prices at the ex-factory level.
+Export prices are usually assessed at FOB point, but the Commission may also compare prices at the ex-factory level.